akeyess/akeyess/README.md

 ## Personal Projects
   - [Ethereum Mining Report](https://github.com/akeyess/Eth_Mining_Research)

-  Compares personal revenue from Ethereum miner to the reported average revenue relative to megahash.
+  Compares revenue from personal Ethereum miner to the reported average revenue of Ethereum miners relative to megahash.
+This study discovered how my miner performs against the network average in terms of revenue.
+Findings fail to reject the hypotheis: "Personal ETH miner revenue will perform lower overall in comparison to reported average ETH mining revenue".

   - Personal Running Research

   Future study to investigate if a relationship exists between workout performance and training run pace.
 In the past I did not respect easy days as much as I should have.
 As of recent months I have been slowing down easy training days and been feeling stronger when it comes to workout performance.
 I believe over the past 6 month we will see a slow down in easy running pace to correlate with an increase in workout performance.

-## Job Experience

-## Passions?
+## Passions
     Additional Experience:
     Crypto
     Health
     Entertainment.

+## Job Experience